-Universal washrooms shall incorporate an emergency call system linked to a central monitoring location.
-The emergency call shall also
+Universal washrooms shall incorporate an emergency call system linked to an on-site central monitoring location.
+The emergency call (where applicable) shall also

 - be equipped with audible and visual signals both inside and outside washroom; - be activated by a control device inside washroom typically within reach of the toilet; and - have a sign that reads IN THE EVENT OF EMERGENCY PUSH EMERGENCY BUTTON AND AUDIBLE AND VISUAL SIGNAL WILL ACTIVATE in letters at least 25 mm (1 in.) high with a 5 mm (1/4 in) stroke and that is posted above the emergency button.